-- Relatively low level of dilution to ZIOC shareholders - ZIOC has the ability to repurchase any unsold Subscription Shares from SMC, subject to legal requirements an important element of flexibility for ZIOC.
+- Relatively low level of dilution to ZIOC shareholders - ZIOC has the ability to repurchase any unsold Subscription Shares from SMC, subject to legal requirements - an important element of flexibility for ZIOC.
 Any Subscription Shares re-purchased will be cancelled, limiting dilution further - Low cost of capital SMC will retain only 5% of the gross proceeds of any sale of Subscription Shares

-The proceeds received by the Company from SMC pursuant to the Subscription Agreement will be applied to general working capital, including the provision of further contributions to the Zanaga Iron Ore Project's operations.
+The proceeds received by the Company from SMC pursuant to the Subscription Agreement have been and will be applied to general working capital, including the provision of further contributions to the Zanaga Project's operations.

-Following entry into of the Subscription Agreement, ZIOC is pleased that a financing structure has been put in place which will give the Company access to funding through a relatively low cost structure which minimises dilution to shareholders.
+ZIOC is pleased that a financing structure is in place which has given and continues to give the Company access to funding through a relatively low cost structure which minimises dilution to shareholders.